Globalization and Afro-Brazilian Music and Culture in Salvador

 Students will be placed in host families and the family will provide three meals daily.
 Students will walk or take public transportation to class.

 Cultural activities will enhance the students’ understanding of the rich Afro-Brazilian culture in Brazil, and especially Salvador.
-Guest lecturers will present on topics such as Brazilian history, music, religion, dance, education, and Carnival.
-Planned site visits include temples of Afro-Brazilian religions such as candomblé and umbanda and syncretic Catholic churches such as the Church of Our Lady of the Black Rosary.
-The group will also visit the Afro-Brazilian museum and attend capoeira, samba, and other Afro-Brazilian dance classes and concerts.
-Each of these activities will happen with a focus on globalization and its influence on the local culture of Salvador.
+Guest lecturers will present on topics such as Brazilian history, music, religion, dance, education, Carnival, and tourism.
+Planned site visits include temples of Afro-Brazilian religions such as candomblé and syncretic Catholic churches such as the Church of Our Lady of the Black Rosary.
+The group will also take music classes from Afro-Brazilian percussion groups, visit the Afro-Brazilian museum and attend capoeira, samba, and other Afro-Brazilian dance classes and concerts.
+Each of these activities will happen with a focus on globalization, the transnationalization of Afro-Brazilian culture, and its influences on the local culture of Salvador.

 Minimum 2.5 GPA required (exceptions considered after submission of a petition).
 The program is open to students of any major.
 There is no language requirement, though students with previous exposure to Portuguese or Spanish will find it helpful.